 The plan is administered by the County.
 Participation is limited to retired members whose benefit payments are limited by Section 415(b).
 No assets directly or indirectly relating to this plan are held in trust or otherwise held or set aside for the exclusive benefit of participants or their beneficiaries.
-As of June 30, 2011, there were no participants in the plan.
+As of June 30, 2012, there was one participant in the plan.

-NOTE 14 - OTHER POSTEMPLOYMENT BENEFITS (OPEB)
+NOTE 13 - OTHER POSTEMPLOYMENT BENEFITS (OPEB)